joelbrostrom/icon_banner_generator/README.md

 Adds banners to app icon
 Original icon should be 512x512 pixels.

-1. save image without banner as assets/icons/icon.png (or change the code to pint to your preffered location)
+1. save the icon without a banner as assets/icons/icon.png (or change the code to point to your preffered location)
 2. run `python3 icon_banner_generator.py`
 3. the new icons will be generated in assets/icons.